The first use of a pace car in automobile racing took place in 1911 at the inaugural Indy 500.

-What we will see in this post is that elders, as pacesetters, show us how to care, how to serve, and how to lead.
+What we will see in the word of God for us today is that elders, as pacesetters, show us how to care, how to serve, and how to lead.

-When driving down to Atlanta to teach my Tuesday evening seminary class, I took exit 13.
+Last Tuesday when driving down to Atlanta to teach my seminary class of the semester, I took exit 13.
 As I pulled up to the red light and prepared to turn left on 141, I noticed a disheveled, older man, apparently homeless, with a sign and a bucket.
 I am not sure exactly what the sign said because I looked away, pretending that I didn’t see him.

 Eventually, the light turned green and I was able to move on, leaving him on the corner to beg for someone else to care.